Artwork by Tara Gilbert-Brever

 My first friend is named Mary Alicia de Jesus St. Vincent Perez.
 The day I meet her, she and her mom are just passing our house on their way home from the Piggly Wiggly Market.

 "My mom told me to go out and make friends," I say.
 "That's why I'm standing out here on the sidewalk.
 Have you noticed me before?
 I was afraid people would think I was a burglar so I didn't go very far.
 Hey, I like your dress."

 I am thinking about how to look harmless and not seem like a stranger when I realize they barely speak English.

 They came to Miami from Cuba when Mary wasn't even one year old.
-Now she is five years old like me, but she's much fancier.
-Not just because she has the most names, but she always wears a beautiful dress with a full petticoat that her mother irons each day and a sparkly comb in her most perfect jet-black hair.
+Now she is five like me, but she's much fancier.
+Not just because she has the most names, but she always wears a beautiful dress with a full petticoat her mother irons each day and a sparkly comb in her most perfect jet-black hair.
 I think she will grow up to marry a bullfighter.
 Mary and her mother go to church a lot, and Mary is baptized.
-She told me that being baptized is being blessed, that nothing bad can happen to you, and you can get into heaven.
+She told me being baptized is being blessed, that nothing bad can happen to you, and you can get into heaven.
 Mary says you can't go to heaven at all unless you are baptized.
 I wonder why she thinks about going to heaven so much when we are only five.
-I want to live to be a grown up first so that I can enjoy my life like in the ads.
+I want to live to be a grown up first so I can enjoy my life like in the ads.
 So I can drive a car and smoke and have coffee with friends.
 So I can be simply a female female and enjoy being a girl.

-I asked my mom if I am baptized, but she said no. She says that Mary and her mom are religious, and that's why they're baptized.
+I asked my mom if I am baptized, but she said no. She says Mary and her mom are religious, and that's why they're baptized.

 "Are you baptized, Mom?"